 In general, trains run every 2 to 10 minutes during rush hours (approximately 6:30 - 9:30 a.m., and approximately 3:30 - 8 p.m., Monday through Friday), every 5 to 10 minutes during the midday (approximately 9:30 a.m. - 3:30 p.m., Monday through Friday), every 5 to 12 minutes in the evening (approximately 8 p.m. - midnight), and about every 20 minutes during the late night hours between approximately midnight and 6:30 a.m.
 Some intervals between trains may be different, depending upon the line, the time of day, the direction of service, and/or on weekends; consult subway timetables for more detailed information by individual subway line or use Trip Planner+, our online travel tool.

 - We care about your safety – don’t become a statistic!
 Stand back from

 the platform edge.

-- Standing on the platform edge is dangerous.
+- Standing on or at the yellow platform edge strip is dangerous.

 - Stay away from

 the edge of the platform.

 - Hold children's hands or make sure they stay next to you on the platform.

 - Do not lean over the platform edge to see if a train is coming, because trains can approach from either direction.

 - Wait for the train to stop before stepping forward.